casassg/events-landing/_posts/2018-08-16-Banking-MobilePlans-and-other-FAQs.md

 You can find an enumeration of these providers [here](https://en.wikipedia.org/wiki/List_of_United_States_mobile_virtual_network_operators)

-##Insurance:
+## Insurance:

 It would help to survey the current international students and determine what plans they were using.
 Many of them might not have opted for the Gold Insurance Plan.
 However, this plan helped me, as they cater to injuries/etc one might have while undertaking adventure-sports like skiing, etc.
-Further, one can get all the vaccinations done, with no cost at Wardenburg, if you're on the Gold Plan.
+Further, if you're on the Gold Plan, you can get all the vaccinations done at no extra cost at Wardenburg.

-##Banking:
+## Banking:

-###Wells Fargo :
+### Wells Fargo :
 Opens 3 accounts for each person, with as little as 10$ deposit.
 To keep the account free, one has to use the debit card about 10 times in each month, or have a monthly income being deposited into their account.
 Else, you are charged a maintenance fee of 35$.

-###Chase Bank:
+### Chase Bank:
 Better to have this account, if you'll be travelling around the country.
-They have a lot more ATMs, and the company has a better reputation.
-The only requirement is that they need a fixed deposit of $1,500 in the savings account, to continue to have the account maintained with no fee.
+They have a lot more ATMs across the North-East and North-West.
+The only requirement is that they need a fixed deposit of $1,500 in the checking account with one direct-deposit, to continue to have the account maintained with no fee.

-###Ally Bank, and other Online Banks:
+### Ally Bank, and other Online Banks:
 There are banking services that do not have a physical footprint/office, but you can register with them online and create accounts.
 Their debit-cards can be used with at any-banks ATM, and they shall refund any charges that were applied to your account for these transactions.

 ## International Money Transfer:

-###Services:
+### Services:
 Transferwise, WesternUnion, Remitly, etc
 Compare and check these services for the rates they provide.

-###Banks:
+### Banks:
 The banks often charge a fixed amount for any wire-transfer.
 Some banks might have a tie-up with some banks from your country-of-origin, and may provide the service at a lesser fee.
 But, you will have to inquire with them.